WilliamZhang20/Neural_Network_From_Scratch/README.md

 Moreover, I added the regularization method of [dropout](https://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf), to randomly set a fraction of hidden layer neurons to zero to make the neural network architecture flexible.
 Nodes are randomly selected at each propagation to be dropped out, with dropout decisions stored in a matrix.
 Then, weights are multiplied into the matrix to obtain the neural architecture for that epoch.

-Somehow, dropout doesn't improve accuracy, it only decreases it, why?
-Overall, I could keep accuracy above 90 with a softer dropout rate of 0.3, and 50 nodes in the hidden layer.

-## The Support Vector Machine

-Attempts so far have led to the freezing up of my CPU.
-Trying an RBF kernel does not work because it has to work with a ridiculously massive 784 x 784 matrix.
-Clearly, I'll have to add many more optimizations, one of which will be SMO (Sequential Minimal Optimization).

 ## Getting started

 1. Clone the repository